Bharti Airtel lets bond investors take their pick

 Barclays, Bank of America, BNP Paribas, Citigroup, HSBC, JP Morgan and Standard Chartered Bank were joint lead managers and joint bookrunners.
 DBS and SMBC Nikko were co-managers.

-(Reporting by Daniel Stanton, addtional reporting by Robert Hogg; Editing by Steve Garton)
+(Reporting by Daniel Stanton, addtional reporting by Robert Hogg; Editing by Steve Garton and David Holland)

 ((daniel.stanton@refinitiv.com; +65 69299311))